Key takeaways

 Minoxidil is considered a safe and effective hair loss treatment with minimal risk of sexual side effects.
 While there have been rare reports of erectile dysfunction and other sexual issues, these cases are not typical and may be unrelated to the medication itself.

-ED is not a known side effect of minoxidil.
+ED is not a recognized side effect of minoxidil.
 Only four reports of ED were submitted to the FDA over 10 years, and clinical trials did not identify it as a risk.

-Minoxidil is not known to cause sexual side effects, with fewer than 10 cases of sexual side effects reported over a decade.
+Minoxidil has not been shown to commonly cause sexual side effects, with fewer than 10 cases reported over a decade.

 Minoxidil is less likely to cause ED and other sexual side effects than other hair loss medications.
-Oral drugs like finasteride and dutasteride are more likely to cause sexual side effects like ED, decreased sex drive, and ejaculation problems.
+Oral medications such as finasteride and dutasteride are more likely to cause sexual side effects, including ED, decreased sex drive, and ejaculation problems.

 If you do experience ED or other sexual side effects while using minoxidil, talk to your healthcare provider.
 Safe and effective treatments for ED are widely available, including oral medications, lifestyle changes, and therapy.